aave/aip/content/aips/COLLECTORS_UNIFICATION.md

 ## Motivation

-The Aave ecosystem, and more precisely its liquidity protocol (v1/v2/v3) collect fees in a decentralized way, which later on are used for example to fund grants, pay different service providers (us included), or pursue different other strategies.
+The Aave ecosystem, and more precisely its liquidity protocol (v1/v2/v3) collect fees in a decentralized way, which later on are used for example to fund grants, pay different service providers, or pursue different other strategies.

 All these actions are controlled by the Aave Governance V2 smart contracts (or cross-chain governance), and due to technical reasons regarding upgradeable contracts, usually they are triggered by interacting with another contract called Controller of Collector, which simply acts as a layer of indirection with the Collector itself.